yui/yeti/README.md

 Server mode is great for working offline: you can test your commits across A-grade browsers in different local VMs without requiring a network connection to a centralized test system.

-You can pass the --port option to override port 8000 with your preferred server port.
-If you do this, be sure to also pass --port when running Yeti as a client.
+You can pass the `--port` option to override port 8000 with your preferred server port.
+If you do this, be sure to also pass `--port` when running Yeti as a client.

 Yeti doesn't exit automatically when used with server mode.
 If you're using only 1 browser with server mode (i.e. just running tests on 1 browser on another computer or VM), you may use the `--solo 1` option to have Yeti exit with a summary after all tests run once.
 This is also handy for scripting Yeti: if a failure occurs, Yeti will exit with a non-zero status code.

 Mobile testing made easy
 ------------------------

-When combined with localtunnel, things get interesting.
+When combined with [localtunnel][], things get interesting.
 Startup your yeti server and then run:

     $ localtunnel 8000
        Port 8000 is now publicly accessible from http://3z48.localtunnel.com ...